IRS Form 6252 Instructions

 In Line 8, enter the cost or other basis of the property sold.

-Enter the original cost of the property and other expenses you incurred in buying the property.
+Enter the original purchase price and other expenses you incurred in buying the property.
 Add the cost of improvements.
-Subtract any casualty losses and any of the following credits previously allowed with respect to the property.
+Subtract any casualty losses and any of the following credits previously allowed with respect to the property:

 - Nonbusiness energy property credit